 FILING FOR DIVORCE IN DELAWARE: Divorce cases are handled by the family court and the petition may be filed in either the county where you live or the county where your spouse lives.
 A divorce may proceed as uncontested if the respondent does not file an answer within 20 days or if the respondent files an answer agreeing the terms of the initial divorce petition.
 If the respondent files his or her answer challenging information or conditions in the petition, the divorce will proceed as contested and a hearing will be scheduled.

-LEGAL SEPARATION: You and your spouse must be legally separated for 6 months before filing for a divorce.
+LEGAL SEPARATION: You and your spouse must be legally separated for 6 months before filing for a no-fault divorce.
 To qualify as a legal separation, you must not be having sexual relations or sharing a bed with each other, unless you are trying to reconcile the marriage.
 Spouses may, however, reside in the same residence while separated, as long they occupy separate bedrooms and do not have a sexual relationship with each other.

-After a divorce petition has been initiated, either party may request interim orders for residence of the home, temporary alimony, child custody and/or visitation, and child support,
+After a divorce petition has been initiated, either party may request interim orders for residence of the home, temporary alimony, child custody and/or visitation, and child support.

 GROUNDS FOR DIVORCE: The sole ground for a divorce in Delaware is irretrievable breakdown of the marriage relationship based on the following conditions:

+You must be separated from your spouse for at least six months before filing for a no-fault divorce.
 When filing for a divorce based on separation due to misconduct, there is no specific amount of time that you need to be separated.
 But you must substantiate the misconduct by providing proof of the transgressions before your divorce will be granted on this ground.

 Genuine efforts to reconcile preceding divorce, even briefly resuming marital relations and sleeping together in the same bed, shall not suspend the required time-frame for living separate and apart, if the parties haven't had sexual interactions or slept in the same bedroom for 30 days prior to the Court hearing the divorce petition.